 We hope that by watching film about and by Indigenous people, our community will be able to see itself beautifully reflected on screen.
 We believe in the power of storytelling, and its transformative capacity to alter human lives.

-The Stoney Nakdoa AV Club believes in the importance of storytelling.
-As such, we host events and engage in fundraising to support the telling of our stories in unique ways.
+We host events and engage in fundraising to support the telling of our stories in unique ways.
 Here's some common events we organize:

 Special festivals and premiere events for our members

 Film screenings & displays of other Indigenous works

 Art exhibitions and shows